rainbowxyt0305/rainbowxyt0305.github.io/docs/_posts/2021-03-06-What-is-the-Difference-between-Prediction-and-Inference.md

 ---
 layout: post
-title: "What is the Difference between Prediction and Inference"
+title: What is the Difference between Prediction and Inference
 ---

 ## Motivation